Former ‘American Idol’ Contestant Antonella Barba Is Facing Federal Drug Charges

-Back on October 11, 2018, Antonella Barba, who was a previous contestant on American Idol, was arrested in Norfolk, Virginia.
-Police found that she had over one hundred grams of heroin with her and charged her with one count of possession with the intent to distribute the drug.
+On October 11, 2018, Antonella Barba, who was a previous contestant on American Idol, was arrested in Norfolk, Virginia.
+Police found that she had over 100 grams of heroin with her and charged her with one count of possession with the intent to distribute the drug.
 At the time of her arrest, she was employed as a carrier for a large drug ring, and she was also in the process of delivering an estimated two pounds worth of fentanyl.

 Barba’s current problems seem to be a far cry from her previous life on television.
-Back in 2007, she finished just below the final twelve contestants on American Idol.
-After that, she drew some criticism later in 2007 for wearing a wet T-shirt as she was photographed by Washington, DC’s World War II Memorial.
+In 2007, she finished just below the final 12 contestants on American Idol.
+After that, she drew some criticism later in 2007 for wearing a wet T-shirt as she was photographed by Washington, D.C.’s World War II Memorial.
 Barba also appeared on television’s Fear Factor and one film in 2017, All About the Money.

 Antonella Barba federally indicted in heroin dealing charges.
 The fall of a former American Idol contestant finalist. https://t.co/iAKyEgbuhZ